foxifyjs/events/README.md

 const eventEmitter = new Emitter();

+// Works just fine. so don't worry about "ImplicitAny" config, since type of "bar" is defined as "string" eventEmitter.on("foo", bar => 1);

-// Throws an error, since this event requires the "bar" argument of type "string" eventEmitter.emit("foo");
+// Throws an error (TS compile time), since this event requires the "bar" argument of type "string" eventEmitter.emit("foo");

 // Works just fine
-eventEmitter.emit("foo");

-// Works just fine. so don't worry about "ImplicitAny" config, since type of "bar" is defined as "string" eventEmitter.on("foo", bar => 1);
+eventEmitter.emit("foo", "bar");

 ```